-Members were reminded that the Council owns and maintains a small park in Cranfield on the shore of Lough Neagh at Churchtown Point near Randalstown which is also the site of Cranfield Holy Well and the ruins of a 13th century church (St Olcans) including graveyard.
+Members are reminded that the Council owns and maintains a small park in Cranfield on the shore of Lough Neagh at Churchtown Point near Randalstown which is also the site of Cranfield Holy Well and the ruins of a 13th century church (St Olcans) including graveyard.
 The Holy Well is a heritage attraction and features in the Council's Visitor Guide.

 In 2014, the Lough Neagh Partnership successfully applied to the Heritage Lottery Fund (HLF) to establish a Landscape Heritage Partnership (LHP) for Lough Neagh to take forward a number of projects that could enhance the cultural and heritage appeal of the Lough to both residents and visitors.
 The Council, together with Armagh, Banbridge and Craigavon, Lisburn and Castlereagh and Mid Ulster Councils all agreed to provide match funding over 5 years.
 One of the projects identified under the archaeological theme is the conservation of the church graveyard and Holy Well involving the construction of a circular path with supporting wall, a sculpture and up lighting the Termon Cross.
-The Council's match funding of £ for the Cranfield project was agreed in 2016 as part of the 5-year LHP programme.
+The Council's match funding of £4,550 for the Cranfield project was agreed in 2016 as part of the 5-year LHP programme.

-A scheme to construct the proposed circular path, a copy of which was circulated, was commissioned by the LHP and the Council has been asked to approve the project so that contractors can be appointed and on site by the summer.
+A scheme to construct the proposed circular path a copy of which is enclosed was commissioned by the LHP and the Council has been asked to approve the project so that contractors can be appointed and on site by the summer.
 The LHP will tender for the works and manage the scheme for start to completion.
 The scheme may be considered under permitted development subject to a satisfactory habitat assessment (which the LHP will commission and pay for) and to the terms of a lease agreement that needs to be put in place with a private landowner who owns a small section of the proposed path (as marked on the attached layout).
+The Council is required to enter into a 'permissive path agreement' with the landowner before the project can proceed.
+The landowner has been approached informally and he is willing to enter into such an agreement with the Council; it is anticipated that a peppercorn annual rent will be paid to the landowner as part of the agreement estimated to be around £100.
+Alternatively, the Council may wish to consider acquisition of the site.